pythonnz/rules/constitution.md

 - (i) The former **Member's** name, and

 - (ii) The date the former **Member** ceased to be a **Member**.

+37.6.
+A former **Member** may request the deletion of their record kept as per 37.5. immediately after ceasing to be a **Member**.
+The society shall then delete their record at the end of the current financial year.

 ### **38. Interests Register**